stratisproject/StratisBitcoinFullNode/Documentation/using-nlog.md

     <logger name="rpc" minlevel="Trace" writeTo="debugFile" />
 ```

 will not work.
-You will need to define the rule as follows:
+In `NLog.config`, you need to define this rule as follows:

 ```
     <logger name="Stratis.Bitcoin.Features.RPC.*" minlevel="Trace" writeTo="debugFile" />